 Data Retention focuses on the files themselves and not the folder, so retention will never be placed on an empty folder since there are no files to retain within it.
 Empty folders that are in Trash will be purged based on the Trash policy settings.

-How can I purge files that are covered by Default Retention without changing it?
+How Can I Purge Files that are Covered by Default Retention Without Changing It?

-Because retention policies always take precedence over default retention, the easiest way to shorten a file’s retention is to create a short-period retention policy (1 day, for example) and apply it to the files that you need to purge.
+Because retention policies always take precedence over default retention, the easiest way to shorten a file’s retention is to create a short-period retention policy (1 day, for example) and apply it to the files that users need to purge.

 If the files are already in the trash: